nanpy/nanpy/README.md

 ### Serial communication

-Nanpy autodetects the serial port for you.
-You can specify another serial port and baudrate manually:
+Nanpy autodetects the serial port for you, anyway you can specify another serial port and baudrate manually:

 	from nanpy import serial_manager
 	serial_manager.connect('/dev/ttyACM1', 9600)